thehypergraph/hypergraphspace/README.md

 # Hyper Graph Walk

-This is the repo for my website [Hyper Graph Walk](https://hypergraphwalk.com)
+This is the repo for my website [Hyper Graph](https://hypergraph.Space)